-Distribution System Evaluation Checklist Pag e 2 of 2 F. Does your system practice booster chlorination?
+Distribution System Evaluation Checklist Page 2 of 2 F. Does your system practice booster chlorination?
 X Yes ☐ No If NO, proceed to item G. If YES, was there an increase in booster chlorination feed rates?
-Yes ∑ No G. Did you have customer complaints in the vicinity of the OEL exceedance?
-Yes X No If NO, proceed to item H. If YES, explain. - H. Did concern about complying with a rule other than Stage 2 DBPR, such as the Lead and Copper rule, the TCR, or any other rule constrain your options to X Yes ☐ No reduce the DBP levels at this site?
+Yes ⊠ No G. Did you have customer complaints in the vicinity of the OEL exceedance?
+If NO, proceed to item H. If YES, explain.
+Yes ⊠ No II NO, proceed to item H. II 1E3, explain.
+H. Did concern about complying with a rule other than Stage 2 DBPR, such as the Lead and Copper rule, the TCR, or any other rule constrain your options to reduce the DBP levels at this site?
 For example, are you limited by the need to maintain a detectable disinfectant residual in your ability to control DBP levels in the distribution system?
-If NO, proceed to item I. If YES, explain below and consult EPA's Simult aneous Compliance Guidance Manual for alternative compliance approaches.
-The Village does have to balance Chlorine residual levels, so as to meet the n required residual levels by Code, with trying to also minimize Chlorine feed Disinfection By-Product formation.
+X Yes □No If NO, proceed to item I. If YES, explain below and consult EPA's Simulta Compliance Guidance Manual for alternative compliance approaches. aneous The Village does have to balance Chlorine residual levels, so as to meet the m inimum required residual levels by Code, with trying to also minimize Chlorine feed l evels to re duce Disinfection By-Product formation.
 The Village's system has 1 Chlorine feed large, oddly shaped and routed water system.
-Chlorine feed is a challenge with these two ends of the spectrum. nen oaian

-I. Conclusion Did the distribution system cause or contribute to the OEL exceedance(s)? ☐ Yes ☐ No X Possik oly If NO, proceed to evaluations of treatment systems and source water.
-If POSSIBLY, explain below.
-YES or The Village's Water Distribution System is large, oddly shaped or routed, wit smaller, poor quality water mains in locations.
-These worse mains happen to the sample sites are, which contributes to localized issues with TTHM formation • The Village of Mt.
-Zion has completed their CCA improvements, including in new water looping near the S2HH1 site and new sample site for S2HT1.
-The Village now want s to see re sults after completing these improvements.
+Chlorine feed is a challenge wh nen balanc ing these two ends of the spectrum.
+I. Conclusion Did the distribution system cause or contribute to the OEL exceedance(s)? ☑ Possibl □ No y If NO, proceed to evaluations of treatment systems and source water.
+If Yeons Possibly, explain below.
+YES or The Village's Water Distribution System is large, oddly shaped or routed, with smaller, poor quality water mains in locations.
+These worse mains happen to sample sites are, which contributes to localized issues with TTHM formation. he Sample sites are, which contributes to localized issues with 1 111W formation.